gcammarota/gcammarota.github.io/index.md

 Giuseppe Cammarota
 ==================

-I am a Telecommunication Engineer with experience in space-borne and air-borne remote sensed data analysis, hyper-spectral data, SAR data and algorithms development.
+I am an Earth observation specialist and software engineer with experience in space-borne and air-borne remote sensed data analysis, hyper-spectral data, SAR data and algorithms development.

-Previosly I worked at [e-GEOS][a] as SAR Data Specialist.
+I worked at [e-GEOS][a] as SAR Data Specialist from 2011 to 2014.

-In 2014 I joined [B-Open][0] where I currently serve as Senior Scientific Software Engineer enjoying geospatial climate and satellite data analysis and processing with Python.
+In 2014 I have joined [B-Open][0] where I currently serve as Senior Scientific Software Engineer enjoying geospatial climate and satellite data analysis and processing with Python.

 I have developed a strong knowledge of scientific and numerical Python libraries like Xarray, Numpy and Scipy.
 I also have gained experience in the manipulation of data formats such as NetCDF and GRIB.